Decision Support Tools

 Decision aids for specific medical conditions bring together evidence about conditions and treatments to help consumers compare the risks and benefits of different treatment options and to help work out what is the best option for the individual.

-The Australian Commission on Safety and Quality in Health Care has developed some decision support tools for consumers on antibiotic use and osteoarthritis of the knee.
+The Australian Commission on Safety and Quality in Health Care has developed some decision support tools for consumers with specific conditions.
+They currently have tools to help you make decisions about antibiotics for you or your child, and about osteoarthritis of the knee.
+You can find the resources on their website: Decision support tools for specific conditions.

 Dig Deeper